minhoag/myuu-egg-selfbot/README.md

 2. **Run start.bat file with administrator**:

    - This script will help you download and install Node.js from the [official website](https://nodejs.org/en/download/package-manager).
+   - This script will install git for keeping the project up-to-date.
    - It will also help you install all the required **Dependencies**

 Traditional way to install: